How to Avoid Tolerating Poor Performance

 One of the best ways to avoid tolerating poor performance is to create an environment that brings out the best in followers.
 The Behavioral Engineering Model can help you take action and make changes in ways that matter most.

 Accidental leadership habits and ineffective leadership approaches are not destiny, and all leaders need to continually develop at a pace consistent with the change in the leader's world.
-If you are interested in learning about more ways you can maximize performance, you will want to check out my book, Life-Changing Leadership Habits.
+If you want to learn more ways to maximize performance, you will want to check out my book, Life-Changing Leadership Habits.

 Are those you lead growing, serving others, and prepared to surpass you?